absognety/AlgorithmsInScala/README.md

 # AlgorithmsInScala
-Implementations of Algorithms in Scala
+Implementations of Data structures and Algorithms in Scala